scverse/anndata/docs/concatenation.rst

 When concatenating `AnnData` objects there are a number of options available for how the entries of `uns` should be merged.
 These are:

-* The default, where no elements from `.uns` are kept.
+* The default, creates a new empty `dict` for `uns`.
-* `"same"`: Only elements which are the same in each of the objects are kept.
+* `"same"`: Elements which are the same in each of the objects.
-* `"unique"`: Only elements for which there is one unique value are kept.
+* `"unique"`: Elements for which there is only one possible value.
-* `"first"`: The first element seen at each from each position will be kept.
+* `"first"`: The first element seen at each from each position.
-* `"only"`: Only values which show up in one of the objects are kept.
+* `"only"`: Elements which show up in only one of the objects.

 This is a little abstract, so we'll look at some examples of this.
+Here's our setup:

     >>> from anndata import AnnData
     >>> import numpy as np